GDG-ML/Sentiment_analysist_Tugas_2_GDG/README.md

 - NumPy: for numerical operations
 - Matplotlib: for visualization
 - sklearn: for preprocessing and evaluation
 - nltk or keras.preprocessing.text: for text tokenization
+- Pandas: for data manipulation and analysis
+- Seaborn: for statistical data visualization
 ## 📂 Dataset Reference
 The dataset used in this project is the **IMDb Movie Reviews Dataset**, which is publicly available.